 To mask a blemish or dark spots, use a denser formula (that matches the shade of your foundation), and if there’s redness in the blemish, a touch of green corrector will help neutralize the area before you go in with it.
 Try the M.A.C Studio Finish SPF 35 Concealer – this one’s a full coverage, cult-classic formula.

 Now that you have a fair picture of what you need to achieve a flawless base, here’s a simple tutorial on how to apply concealer.
 Do you put concealer or foundation on first?
 Remember, if you’re going to be wearing foundation, it’s best to apply your foundation all over before applying concealer, since it helps cover up a lot of imperfections on its own.

 Step 1: Prep Your Skin

 Always start with a fresh slate!
-Cleanse, exfoliate, and moisturize your skin with a hydrating face cream, apply some primer and only then move on to your makeup.
+Cleanse, exfoliate, and moisturize your skin with a hydrating face cream.
+Dab a thin and even layer of primer to create a smooth canvas and only then move on to your makeup.

 Step 2: Cover Up Under eye Circles

 How to apply concealer under eyes?
 Use a concealer that’s not more than two shades lighter than your natural skin tone.
-What you want to do is brighten the area under the eye by creating two inverted triangles and blending them out using your brush or beauty sponge.
+An easy technique you can try is to brighten the area under the eye by creating two inverted triangles and blending them out using your brush or beauty sponge.

 Step 3: Conceal Redness Around The Nose